GiuliaMP/GiuliaMP.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a recent graduate of the Data Science and Scientific Computing MSc program at the University of Trieste, with a Bachelor's degree in Computer Science from Sapienza, University of Rome.
-My passion for technology and science led me to specialize in Artificial Intelligence (AI).
-I'm particularly interested in exploring the intersection of AI and neuroscience, and I'm excited to deepen my knowledge in Reinforcement Learning.
+I am currently a Ph.D. student at the Real-Time Systems (ReTiS) Laboratory, Scuola Superiore Sant'Anna in Pisa.
+Previously, I completed my Master’s degree in Data Science and Scientific Computing at the University of Trieste, and hold a Bachelor's degree in Computer Science from Sapienza, University of Rome.
+My interests involve Reinforcement Learning, with a particular focus on enhancing the generalization capabilities of these algorithms.
+Moreover, I am particularly interested in deepening my knowledge of the intersection of AI and neuroscience.

 In my free time, I love discovering how AI can be applied to videogames and exploring the different ways in which AI algorithms can be used to create engaging gaming experiences.